EONRaider/Packet-Sniffer/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INTERFACE, --interface INTERFACE
-                        Interface from which packets will be captured (set to None to capture from all available interfaces by default).
+                        Interface from which packets will be captured (captures from all available interfaces by default).
   -d, --displaydata     Output packet data during capture.
 ```